Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/Assignments/Assignment-01.md

 console.log(ratingOverThree)

-// Find all of the object with a rating
+// Find all of the objects with a rating
 // equal to or less than 3

 const ratingThreeOrLess = data.filter()

 console.log(ratingThreeOrLess)

 // Find all of the Sports with a rating
 // 3 or greater